tmpvar/microdom/README.md

 ### Custom Constructors

 The biggest issue at this point is handling special case tags as they go through their parse step.
-To provide a special object for tags you will want to use the `microdom.tagMap` object.
+To provide a special object for tags you will want to use the `microdom.tag` function.
 It works something like this:

 ```javascript
 function Anchor(attributes) {